 Soon enough, she quit her job as the Ag Group Head, Business Development, heading the Digital Marketing, Brand Communications and IT department at an investment firm.

-When asked how she has been able to survive in her business, she answers, “Well, with the men dominating, I believe I have bewn able to proove that women can survive in tech and so even much better than you imagined with focus and determination; as a business person in Nigeria, I have done very well.
+When asked how she has been able to survive in her business, she answers, “Well, with the men dominating, I believe I have been able to prove that women can survive in tech and so even much better than you imagined with focus and determination; as a business person in Nigeria, I have done very well.
 Doing business in Nigeria is a talent on its own!!!!
 But with God, prayers and faith, all things are possible to them that believe”.

 On investments, Olajumoke has received funding from two private investors in 2015 and 2016, and she is currently on a few Accelerator programs that can fund her company.
 She says, “In my field, it’s harder than usual to get investors because we provide services that support businesses and people.
 What most investors are looking for is a disruptive idea using technology.
 But I just want to support businesses.
 I love to help and see them grow at the same time improving the lives of the owners and those around them”.

 Her goal in the next five years is to build a team of 80 professionals, equipped to grow and build 1,500 businesses with the aim of impacting at least 15,000 people by keeping them self-employed or employed by a business owner.
 “SMEs contribute mostly to the GDP of a nation.
 Truth be analysed, how many Big companies do we have in Nigeria?
 How many Nigerians can they actually employ?
-Remember our population is estimated to be 186m as at 2016.
+Remember our population is estimated to be 186m as of 2016.
 Can these companies employ all of us?”
 She adds.

 She concludes by saying, “Small businesses give opportunity for financial Independence, creativity and most importantly create jobs.
 I believe investing in this area should be the focus of Nigerian investors and the government too”.